Fifteen15Studios/ExpandableCheckbox/README.md

 **checkboxColor**: The color of the box containing the parent checkbox

-**Defualt**: For API 21+ - android.R.attr.colorPrimary.
+**Default**: For API 21+ - android.R.attr.colorPrimary.
 If android.R.attr.colorPrimary not found, or API is < 21, default is default text color

 **childCheckboxColor**: The color of the box containing the child checkboxes

-**Defualt**: For API 21+ - android.R.attr.colorPrimary.
+**Default**: For API 21+ - android.R.attr.colorPrimary.
 If android.R.attr.colorPrimary not found, or API is < 21, default is default text color

 **expanderColor**: The color of the [+] or [-] drawable used to expand/collapse the child view